tangjm/game-of-life-visualisation/GameOfLife.md

 else x dies

-[] Only create 2 2d arrays and alternative between them rather than creating a new array for each iteration.
+[x] Only create 2 2d arrays and alternative between them rather than creating a new array for each iteration.
-[] Modify the board in-place
+[x] Modify the board in-place
+[x] Add a version that treats the board like a toroid [x] Account for board edges
-[] Account for edges
+[] Account for the fact that the game board is infinite